Mini-XML 4.0 Programming Manual

 }

 More typically the SAX callback will only retain a small portion of the document that is needed for post-processing.
 For example, the following SAX callback will retain the title and headings in an XHTML file.
-It also retains the (parent) elements like <html>, <head>, and <body>, and processing directives like <?xml ... ?> and <!DOCTYPE ... >:
+It also retains the (parent) elements like <html>, <head>, and <body>, and processing directives like <?xml ... ?> and declarations like <!DOCTYPE ... >:

 {